Harrington Travels East 2009

 The country around this area is very flat with canals dug to drain the swamp for the farm land.
 In fact, we later learned, this entire area was a swamp until the settlers arrived.
 We learned about the creativeness of the owner of the plantation Somerset Place.
 He had the vision to see how fertile the land was and had a canal dug, by his slaves, from his home on the lake to the Scuppernong River about 6 miles away.

 We saw many canals all over this very flat land.
-Along the main canal he planted a row of Cypress trees that are now tall and majestic
+Along the main canal he planted a row of

 We are in the midst of the Albermarle-Pamlico Region.
 This area surrounds the Albermarle and Pamlico sounds (as well as other lesser sounds) for which it is named.
 It encompasses the 2,000,000 acre estuary located in both NC and Virginia.
 This is the largest lagoonal estuary system in the USA.
 It is an ideal nursery for many ocean fish and as such is protected in extensive ways.